uicscribe/yonseiuicscribe/src/content/posts/project-u-review-ft-1987-pizza.md

 ---
 ![pizza 1987](images/pizza1987.jpg)

 Location: Down the second alley to your right, across the street in front of the Yonsei University Sinchon campus main entrance.
 Right side of the road.

 **Good:**

 * Honestly, the cheese is amazing.
 The pizza is always served right out of the oven, piping hot.
-Here, you’ll never be disappointed by a dry, lukewarm pizza that doesn’t give you the ‘cheese stretch.’
+Here, you’ll never come across a dry, lukewarm pizza that doesn’t give you the ‘cheese stretch.’
 * 1987 Pizza gives you the perfect ambience of a casual pub; from the elaborate interior design, the music playing in the background, to the projector screen in the corner playing retro ‘90s videos.
 * The menus are simple yet tasty and fulfilling.
 The pizzas are relatively cheap as well – 15,000 won at most, even with the half & half pizzas.
 Also, the draft beer goes great with the pizzas, so if you’re up for some ‘pi-maek’(피맥), this is the place!